-1 or vuntil desired number is displayed:
+1 or Until desired number is displayed:

+Girren

+er is

-Addr: Alias
+(Addr: Alias \square

-- 2 PTT button or romake the call. - 3 After the call is set-up, press PTT button and talk with your mouth 2.5-5 cm from microphone.
+- 2 PTT button or or to make the call. - 3 After the call is set-up, press PTT button and talk with your mouth 2.5-5 cm from microphone.
 Release PTT to listen. - 4 The call will terminate automatically when the conversation has ended or press the Monitor/Cancel button.

-On a successful call set- up, the entry is automatically deleted from the list together with an associated status message.
+On a successful call set- up, the entry is automatically deleted from the stack together with any associated status message.